pbassett1996/MTRN4230_G21_test2/README.md

 ```bash
 sudo apt-get install libignition-math2-dev
 ```
-To run the code wiht ROS and Gazebo, execute the following,
+To run the code with ROS and Gazebo, execute the following,
 ```bash
 roslaunch mtrn4230_g21 ur5_world.launch
 ```